planariangames/mettlecore/METTLE_Core_SRD_Guidance.md

 or person.
 Guaranteed to be a stealth or chase scene somewhere.
 **Examples:** *The Transporter, Pulp Fiction, Children of Men, From Russia with Love, Tears of the Sun, etc.*
 - **Whodunit:** Embroil the party in a mystery they must solve.
-Will involve lots of Know Checks and player ingenuity, so make sure to drop enough clues to keep it moving. **Examples:** *Chinatown, Live and Let Die, Clue, The Maltese Falcon, etc.*
+These involve lots of Know Checks and player ingenuity, so make sure to drop enough clues to keep it moving. **Examples:** *Chinatown, Live and Let Die, Clue, The Maltese Falcon, etc.*